-Remove dead from plants, especially removing and destroying leaves where fungal growth was occurring.
-It is also time to start the leaf cleanup and removal process.
-Honeylocusts start to lose their leaves, and others are not far behind.
-September is also the time to start planning and planting fall annuals.
+Plantings of fall annuals are in full swing.
 These include mums, asters, cabbages, kales, pansies, and more.
 There are a variety of options for your fall color.
 Consider any tree needs for your yard.
-We begin to dig and plant evergreens in September, with deciduous plants to follow in October and November.
-These deciduous plants include Honeylocusts, ginkgos, maples, viburnums, and serviceberries.
+We have begun to dig evergreens, with deciduous plants to follow in October and November.
+These deciduous plants include honeylocusts, ginkgos, maples, viburnums, and serviceberries.